 “We were recording in the living room of the cabin,” remembers Ben.
 “At one point you can hear me drop a plate because I was washing dishes and I didn’t know they had hit record.
 The whole experience was just totally relaxed and comfortable.
 We were at home.”

 The results capture the rugged warmth of Said The Whale’s West Coast sound.
 There are full-throated singalongs (“Wake Up,” “Love Don’t Ask”), meditative ballads drenched in moody ambience (“Gambier Island Green,” “Old Soul, Young Heart”), and pop-rock bangers that are guaranteed to become instant favourites (“UnAmerican,” “Record Shop”).
 Along the way, the listener can hear background chatter and snippets of studio experimentation, making for an album that’s as spontaneous as it is meticulously beautiful.

 It’s an ambitious, multifaceted sound that’s reflected in Casadia’s title.
 “Cascadia is the name of a proposed country made up of British Columbia and the western United States,” notes Tyler.
 “That’s the physical manifestation of our music.”
 With rich harmonies drawn from California pop, crunchy guitars rooted in the lineage of Pacific Northwest rock, and naturalistic lyrics inspired by the water and mountains, Cascadia is the embodiment of everything Said the Whale does best.

-Cascadia is Said The Whale’s first album for Arts & Crafts, and will be released on Feb 8, 2019.
+Cascadia is Said The Whale’s first album for Arts & Crafts, and is available now.